elsoul/skeet-web-template/articles/doc/en/general/motivation.md

 We provide a development platform that allows you to focus on the essence of your business.

-You can start the media as even open source!
+You can start the media as even open-source!